What are bridging loans for property developers

 Depending on your circumstances, an exit strategy may include one of the following outcomes:

-• Refinancing: Mortgages take time to arrange, so bridging loans can be used when financing is required but time is short.
-In such cases, you may agree to pay off the loan when the mortgage has been finalised.
+• Refinancing: Mortgages take time to arrange, so bridging loans can be used when financing is required but time is short, or you may need to renovate a property before it will be possible to secure a mortgage on it.
+So, exiting to a mortgage which is used to pay back the bridging loan is commonplace and allows you to retain ownership of the property.

 Credit history

-Your credit history isn’t as important with a bridging loan for property development as it is for a mortgage or personal loan.
+Your credit history isn’t as important with a bridging loan as it is for a mortgage.
 As a result, bad credit isn’t usually a deal-breaker.

 However, credit history may be considered if you’re applying for a high loan-to-value (LTV) or if the eventual repayment of the loan is dependent on you being approved for a mortgage.